alicebob/procspy/README.md

-Go module to list all TCP connections by port->process.
+Go module to list all TCP connections with PID and processname.

-Uses /proc directly where available, with a fallback to the `lsof` binary.
+Uses /proc directly where /proc is available, with a fallback to `lsof -i` when not.

-Works for IPv4 and IPv6
+Works for IPv4 and IPv6 TCP connections.
-TCP connections.
 Only active connections are listed, ports where something is listening are skipped.
+Connections where the owning process is unknown are also skipped.

+If you want all connections you'll need to run this as root.

 Status:
 -------

-Works on Linux and Darwin (10.9, Mavericks)
+Tested on Linux and Darwin (10.9).
+Should work everywhere where `lsof` is available.

 Install:
 --------